radicallyopensecurity/Nonprofit-Ventures/course-materials/philosophy/content-overview.md

 # Content Overview

+* We will touch upon:
   * Life style design
   * Creativity
   * Activism
   * Spirituality (in a non-religious sense)
   * Self-care/self-love
   * Balance
   * Time management (GTD, scheduling, morning routines, etc..)
   * Empathy/Nonviolent communication
   * How to lead a meaningful life
   * etc..

 Half the battle is getting folks into the right mindset.
 When the intentions are pure, the path will appear.. :-)